marianjuli/cred-basics/README.md

 CRUD basic project.
-Prcess of creating, editing and deleting posts from a social network HTML, CSS, Javascript
+Process of creating, editing and deleting posts from a social network HTML, CSS, Javascript